The 10 Whitest Cities In New York For 2026

-The whitest cities in New York are New Square and Lancaster for 2025 based on Saturday Night Science.
+The whitest cities in New York are Lancaster and Kiryas Joel for 2026 based on Saturday Night Science.

 Whitest cities in New York research summary.
 We analyzed New York’s most recent Census data to determine the whitest cities in New York based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in New York is New Square based on the most recent Census data.
+• The whitest city in New York is Lancaster based on the most recent Census data.

 • The least White city in New York is Hempstead.